Hyperling/Docker/README.md

 ### bin
 Scripts to help make life easier.
 Some are pretty basic, but others do nice things like handle the container IDs.
-* `install.sh` : Install dependencies on a new server with apt.
+- `create.sh`
-* `create.sh` : Create a new folder with the needed yml file.
+    - Create a new folder with the needed yml file.
-* `start.sh` : Start all compose containers.
-* `stop.sh` : Stop all compose containers.
+- `get_logs.sh`
-* `get_logs.sh` : Create log files rather than using the `docker log` command or searching in /var/whatever.
+    - Create log files rather than using the `docker log` command or searching in /var/whatever.
+- `install.sh`
+    - Install dependencies on a new server with apt.
+- `manage.sh`
+    - Start, stop, update, rebuild, etc all compose containers.
+- `uninstall.sh`
-* `uninstall.sh` : If something goes wrong and you'd like to start from scratch without provisioning a new server then this should do the job.
+    - If something goes wrong and you'd like to start from scratch without provisioning a new server then this should do the job.